arigo/BaroqueUI/README.md

         public bool touchpadTouched;
         public Vector2 touchpadPosition;

-Check whether the finger is touching the touchpad and where.
+Check whether the finger is touching the touchpad and where (X and Y coordinates between -1 and 1).

-        public MonoBehaviour HoverControllerTracker();
+        public MonoBehaviour HoverTracker();

-Return which "controller tracker" (see below) the controller is currently over.
+Return which "tracker" (see below) the controller is currently over.

         public void GrabHover(bool active);